mpv-player/mpv/DOCS/man/options.rst

 ``--opengl-early-flush=<yes|no>``
     Call ``glFlush()`` after rendering a frame and before attempting to display it (default: no).
-Can fix stuttering in some causes, in other cases probably causes it.
+Can fix stuttering in some cases, in other cases probably causes it.
 For testing - could be removed any time.

 Miscellaneous